Apocalixs-Nick/MyCar/README.md

  <img src="https://github.com/Apocalixs-Nick/NewMyCar/blob/main/img/MyCarLogo.JPG">
 </p>

 The My Car application allows you to view, add, edit, and delete cars, with some car information using Room and a local database, using the API for logos, car makes and models, and fuel types, and the workmanager for car service notifications when mileage is 150,000 or more.
+In adding and modifying a vehicle there are minimum and maximum values to be met:
+- power field: min.
+1k - max.
+9999kw
+- doors field: min.
+1 - max.
+9
+- years field: min.
+1800 - max.
+2050
+- seat field: min.
+1 - max.
+9
 The app has also been adapted for devices with 600dp+ resolution, and specific colors have been added as the phone theme changes.

 ## Screenshots
 <p align="left">